DrZhenhuaYu/DrZhenhuaYu/_pages/opportunities.md

 **Current opportunities**

 NOTE: I am open to hosting visiting PhD students.
-If you are interested in joining my group as a visiting PhD student, **<span style="color: red;">please ask your current supervisor to send me a recommendation email directly.
-Applications without a recommendation from your supervisor will not be considered. </span>**
+If you are interested in joining my group as a visiting PhD student,  please email me your CV (**Please DO NOT send me a very long email!**).

-- [[University of Exeter - Paris-Saclay studentships (Double PhD Degrees)]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for this PhD studentship (international students are eligible).
-The project title is Multimodal Robot Perception withPersonality-Based Models of Human Decision Making for Efficient Anticipation inPedestrian-Centric Applications.
-[Prof. Andrew Howes](https://experts.exeter.ac.uk/41016-andrew-howes), our Head of Department, will be the co-supervisor at Exeter.
-[Dr. Céline Clavel](https://clavelcel.wixsite.com/monsite) and [Prof. Nicolas Sabouret](https://perso.limsi.fr/sabouret/) will be the supervisor at the Université Paris-Saclay.
-The successful candidate will spend at least one year at the Université Paris-Saclay.
-The application deadline for 2026 September entry is **<span style="color: red;"> 22 March 2026</span>**.
-Applications must be submitted on the [Paris-Saclay ADUM portal](https://adum.fr/as/ed/voirproposition.pl?site=PSaclay&matricule_prop=70347&langue=en).

 **Other PhD opportunities**

-- [[Exeter-CSC PhD studentship (Chinese students only)]](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/): The application for Exeter-CSC PhD studentship (2026 September entry) **is now closed**.

-- [[QUEX joint PhD studentship]](https://scholarships.uq.edu.au/scholarship/quex-phd-scholarship).
-The project title is Development and evaluation of a digital human exercise coach.
-The primary supervisor is [Dr Shelley Keating](https://about.uq.edu.au/experts/12259) from the University of QueensLand.
-I am the co-supervisor at the University of Exeter.
-More details about this studentship can be found [here](https://scholarships.uq.edu.au/scholarship/quex-phd-scholarship).
-The application for **is now closed**.

-- [[EPSRC DLA PhD studentships]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/fundedcentres/epsrcdla/): The application for 2025 September entry **is now closed**.

-- [[University of Exeter PhD Scholarships for Black British Researchers]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/black-british/): This programme offers 4-year fully-funded PhD studentships to support Black British researchers.
-The application for the 2025/26 academic year **is now closed**.
+- [[Aberdeen-CSC PhD studentship (Chinese students only)]](https://www.abdn.ac.uk/study/funding/348):  University of Aberdeen will waive the international tuition fees and the CSC will provide the living allowance.
+The application will open every year around October.
+Please note this is a two-step application.
+   -Step 1: You should first submit a full application (in English) to the University of Aberdeen.
+You have to get an unconditional offer before you place a CSC application to University of Aberdeen.
+The deadline for this step is usually in the early or middle of January.
+   -Step 2: If you are successful at step 1, you will then submit another full application (in Chinese) to the CSC in China.
+The deadline is usually in the middle of March.
+The result is usually announced in May.
+If you are successful in both steps, you will be awarded the full scholarship from CSC.

 - [[Commonwealth PhD Scholarships]](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-vulnerable-states/): Commonwealth PhD Scholarships are for applicants from least developed countries and vulnerable states, as classified by the OECD Development Assistance Committee (DAC), in the Commonwealth, for full-time doctoral study at a UK university.
 The application for the 2026/27 academic year **is now closed**.